Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 > [!Note]
 >
-> **Note: The input command should be case sensitive, and keywords can be complemented using 'Tab' key.**
+> **The input command should be case sensitive, and keywords can be complemented using 'Tab' key.**
->

 (1) Open VNC, and use short-cut '**Ctrl+Alt+T**' to open the command-line terminal, then run the command '**cd Opencv**' and hit Enter to navigate to the directory containing the program files.